Pegasus Parent Program FAQs

 The UCF Campus Map provides a plethora of options and directions for getting to the UCF Main Campus.
 Please visit their Directions page for more information.

 Once students enter college, their educational records are protected under a federal law called the Family Educational Rights and Privacy Act (FERPA; 20 U.S.C.
 1232g; 34 CFR Part 99).
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level, like UCF.
 This means that only the student can access these records, including grades.
-Learn more about all things FERPA on the Registrar Office’s website.

 Tuition and other fees are compiled onto one fee invoice, which students can access through myUCF.
 The assessment of what each student’s tuition and fees are generally begins one month prior to the term’s payment deadline.
 By registering for a class, a student becomes financially liable for tuition and fees if the class is not dropped prior to the drop deadline on the academic calendar.
 Charges can be paid online through the fee invoice page, by mail, in person, or through financial aid deferment.
 Please visit the Student Account Services website for more information about fee payment.